-Two-month fellowships at CASVA support established scholars' full-time research in the history, theory, and criticism of the visual arts using National Gallery resources.
+Two-month residential fellowships at CASVA support established scholars conducting research in the history, theory, or criticism of the visual arts at the National Gallery of Art.

 Funder: Center for Advanced Study in the Visual Arts